romanus1105/RegEx/README.md

 You requires [Python](https://www.python.org/) v3+, as well as [pip](https://pypi.org/project/pip/) to run.

 ## Installation
-Install the dependencies and run:
+Clone repo and install the dependencies and run:
 ```sh
 git clone https://github.com/romanus1105/RegEx.git
 cd ./this_repo